 The Securities and Exchange Commission today charged a digital-asset entrepreneur and his company with defrauding investors in an initial coin offering (ICO) that raised more than $42 million from hundreds of investors.
 The SEC‘s complaint alleges that from August 2017 to April 2018, Eran Eyal, founder of UnitedData, Inc. d/b/a Shopin, […]

-Under the federal securities laws, while a company may not offer or sell securities without registration with the SEC, there are a number of registration exemptions.
-Many exemptions require that the offering be made only to persons who are accredited investors.
-Unlike offerings registered with the SEC in which certain […]
+Under the federal securities laws, a company may not offer or sell securities to investors without registration with the SEC.
+However, there are a number of registration exemptions that ultimately expand the universe of potential investors.
+Many exemptions require that the investment offering be made only to persons who are […]

-Mark J. Astarita is nationally recognized securities attorney, admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
-Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily as a […]
+Mark J. Astarita is nationally recognized security lawyer, admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
+Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily […]

 The Securities and Exchange Commission barred a New York-based attorney from appearing or practicing before it and acting as an officer or director of a public company after finding that he made false and misleading statements in corporate filings.
 Pursuant to Section 4C of the Securities Exchange Act of 1934 […]